ARTSTM/U5_WS/folder1/file_online.md

  - all information about prerequisites (software and hardware),
  - short information about installation process,
  - links to materials useful for this session
- - step by step guide on simple exercise on NUCLEO-L575ZI-Q board using STM32CubeIDE toolchain which could help you to verify your installation process
+ - step by step guide on simple exercise for NUCLEO-U575ZI-Q board using STM32CubeIDE toolchain which could help you to verify your installation process

 <br>